timb-machine-mirrors/guballa-tlsmate/docs/class_description.rst

 The TlsConnection class
 -----------------------

-Objects for this class are typically instantiated by the client.
-It represents a TLS connection (including the underlying TCP connection) using a python context manager.
+Objects of this class are typically instantiated by the client. they represent a TLS connection (including the underlying TCP connection) using a python context manager.
 The object and its properties are available even after the connection has been closed.